iDontHaveTime/unefix/README.md

 ## A minimal, freestanding UEFI library in C++ for OS devs.

-`unefix` is a lightweight UEFI library that allows you to write UEFI applications and OS boot code without relying on GNU EFI or mingw.
+`unefix` is a lightweight and independent UEFI library that allows you to write UEFI applications and OS boot code without relying on GNU EFI or mingw.
 It works out-of-the-box with **Clang** + **LLD** (requirements), and only depends on CMake and Make for building.

 ## Features
 - Pure C++ freestanding library, no external dependencies (besides Clang + LLD).